larebskhan/MRDPagesTest/em-mrd-form.md

 | index.html | Creates form fields and input boxes on page with formatting|
 | interactionCode.js | Functions for form elements in index.html |
 | style.css |  Style classes of form elements: color, size, position, font, borders, etc|

+###interactionCode.js Function Descriptions

+    - alertingInput(choice,id)
+  This function is called when the radio buttons for ticket, email, or 'both' are selected in the alerting section of the form (index.html).
+If ticket is selected, the email input elements will be disabled.
+If email is selected, the ticket input elements will be disabled.
+If 'both' is selected, all elements will b enabled.

+    - URLServerInput(choice,id)
+...
+    - saveJSON(text, filename)
+Downloads files locally
+    - serverWarning(id)
+...
+    - removeReq(id,name)
+...
+    - minDate()
+...
+    - addInputBox(id, name)
+...
+    - validatetextboxes
+...
+    - characterCount